-Connected Nation, supported by many of the nation's largest Internet providers, request that the Commission take a back seat to the patchwork of state mapping efforts taking place across the country.45 Connected Nation provides a detailed account of their programmatic activity, which includes both data collection and programs to increase deployment and stimulate demand.
+Connected Nation, supported by many of the nation's largest Internet providers, request that the Commission take a back seat to the patchwork of state mapping efforts taking place across the country.
+45 Connected Nation provides a detailed account of their programmatic activity, which includes both data collection and programs to increase deployment and stimulate demand.
 Connected Nation boasts of their program's success through the use of extremely misleading and wholly incorrect data analysis, and completely ignores the impact of outside forces such as merger consent decrees.
-In praising their own efforts, they claim the impossibility of the Commission doing the same, let alone improving upon Connected Nation's efforts.
-Connected Nation states unequivocally that if the Commission even attempts to do nationwide data collection the result will be the dissemination of data that is a dated, inaccurate and unverified and "a vastly inferior, static, dated, and woefully incomplete federal 'map'," not to mention thwarting the significant momentum existing for state mapping efforts.46 This is simply not the case.
+In praising their own efforts, they claim the impossibility of the Commission doing the same, let alone improving on their efforts.
+Connected Nation states unequivocally that if the Commission even attempts to do nationwide data collection the result will be the dissemination of data that is a dated, inaccurate and unverified and "a vastly inferior, static, dated, and woefully incomplete federal 'map'," not to mention thwarting the significant momentum existing for state mapping efforts.
+46 This is simply not the case.

-Connected Nation, along with many providers, envision the Commission acting only as a "warehouse" of state mapping information, merely creating a "best practices" for states to use as a guide.47 This is akin to having a university basketball team's tallest
+Connected Nation, along with many providers, envision the Commission acting only as a "warehouse" of state mapping information, merely creating a "best practices" for states to use as a guide.47 This is akin to having a university basketball team's tallest player act as the team statistician when the university's board has expressly stated it is in